 To present the data here I use a program (called Second Site) that takes the data in a TMG project and turns it into a form readable by web browsers thus enabling it to be put on the web for all to see.
 In addition it is possible to make CDs with the same program.

-As TMG is no longer available, from September 2014, the future handing of the data is subject to research in the long term.
+As TMG is no longer available the future handing of the data is subject to research in the long term.
 In the meantime the updating and correction continues.
 The advent of DNA tests has contributed greatly to the understanding of family links and continues to throw light on the family around the middle of the 18th century.
 With y-DNA it is hoped to shed more light on early Jefferies family origins.

 If you have comment, requests, notes on errors and omissions and any additional material I may have you would like to see please contact me Michael Jefferies and I will be glad to correspond.